 Many noncitizens who are captured by Immigration and Customs Enforcement (ICE) crossing the border or are found to be living in the United States without proper documentation can wind up in the El Paso Processing Center where they will most likely face deportation.
 The best thing people can do if they find themselves in an immigration detention center is contact an experienced immigration attorney who can help them explore all of their legal options.

 There is no reason why you should go through the detention process alone.
-The The Gonzalez Law Group, PLLC has experienced lawyers who can help you go over all of your legal options.
-Being arrested by ICE agents and going to the El Paso Processing Center can seem scary, but it doesn’t have to be with the The Gonzalez Law Group, PLLC by your side.
+The Gonzalez Law Group has experienced lawyers who can help you go over all of your legal options.
+Being arrested by ICE agents and going to the El Paso Processing Center can seem scary, but it doesn’t have to be with The Gonzalez Law Group by your side.

 El Paso Processing Center Information Center